Brexit: UK legislation: recent developments

 There will also be other bills relating to the customs regime, trade policy, immigration, fisheries, agriculture, nuclear safeguards and international sanctions.

 The Sanctions and Anti-Money Laundering Bill was introduced to Parliament (and had its first reading) on 18 October 2017, following a public consultation on the measures.
 The bill will give the UK the necessary legal powers to continue to implement sanctions post-Brexit, including the maintaining of existing sanctions regimes currently imposed through EU law, and providing the necessary legal underpinning for the UK to decide when and how to take action against new threats.
 The bill has started in the House of Lords instead of the House of Commons and completed the House of Lords stages on 24 January 2018.
-It had its first and second readings and completed the Public Bill Committee stage of the House of Commons.
+It has had its first and second readings and completed the Public Bill Committee stage of the House of Commons.
 The bill will now be considered at the third reading and report stage on a date to be announced.